Adaptive meshfree approximation for linear elliptic partial differential equations with PDE-greedy kernel methods: Background results

-Similar statements as in Theorem \ref{th:estimate_derivatives_wendland} can also be derived for interpolation on manifolds under some assumptions on the shape of the manifold.
-In the following we are particularly interested in statements for the boundary of the domain $\Omega$, i.e.\ the manifold $\partial \Omega$.
-For this, we recall the result \cite[Lemma 10]{Wright2012}:
+Similar statements as in \Cref{th:estimate_derivatives_wendland} can also be derived for interpolation on manifolds under some assumptions on the shape of the manifold.
+In the following we are particularly interested in statements for the boundary of the domain $\Omega$, i.e.\ the manifolds $\mathbb{M} \subseteq \partial \Omega$.
+For this, we recall the result \cite[Lemma 10]{fuselier2012scattered}.

 \begin{theorem} Let $\mathbb{M}$ be a smooth manifold of dimension $\tilde{d}$ and let $1 \leq p, q \leq \infty, t \in \R$ with $t > \tilde{d}/p$ if $p>1$ or $t \geq \tilde{d}$ if $p=1$.
 Let $\mu \in \N$ satisfy $0 \leq \mu \leq \lceil t - \tilde{d}(1/p - 1/q)_+ \rceil - 1$.
 Also, let $X \subset \mathbb{M}$ be a discrete set with fill distance $h_{X, \mathbb{M}} \leq C_\mathbb{M}$.
 If $f \in W_p^t(\mathbb{M})$ satisfies $f|_X = 0$, then